Large Polychrome Acoma OLLA with Zuni-Influenced Designs, circa 1900

 • Item # C4642.01

-A wavy band circles the olla's exterior, curving twice from just below the midpoint to just above the shoulder.
-A continuous pattern of feather designs appears within the band, repeating unbroken throughout as it circles the olla.
-In the two areas in which the band dips down, triangular forms emerge from the rim.
-Zuni-influenced volutes emerge from the triangles' lowest vertices, widening out into the space between the band and the black triangles.
-Capped feather designs with orange interiors appear here as well.
-Hachured triangular forms appear within many of the larger elements, linking the various designs together and enhancing the feeling of movement.
+The exterior of the OLLA is encircled by a wavy band that gracefully curves twice, extending from just below the midpoint to just above the shoulder.
+Within this band, a continuous pattern of feather designs unfolds, repeating unbroken as it encircles the OLLA.
+At the two points where the band dips, triangular forms protrude from the rim.
+From the lowest vertices of these triangles, Zuni-influenced volutes unfurl, expanding into the space between the band and the black triangles.
+Capped feather designs, filled with vibrant orange, also make their appearance here.
+Hachured triangular forms are interspersed within many of the larger elements, interconnecting the various designs and enhancing the sense of movement.

-In the Harlow and Lanmon book referenced below, there is an Acoma jar (page 263) with capped spirals, filled with fine lines, that was collected by Dr. H. J. Spinden in 1912, and another one that he collected in 1909.
-It is therefore not unreasonable to set a date on this Acoma Pueblo jar of circa 1900.
+Published references, such as the Harlow and Lanmon book, mention an Acoma jar (page 263) adorned with capped spirals filled with fine lines, collected by Dr. H. J. Spinden in 1912, and another piece he had collected in 1909.
+Given these references, it is plausible to date this Acoma Pueblo jar to around 1900.

-Rather than adding additional designs, the potter chose to make use of the enlarged surface by scaling up a pattern that would also have worked on an average-sized piece.
-As a result, the elements are bigger and stronger, with precise composition and a generally crisp look.
-This is enhanced by the boldness of the orange and black pigments with which she made the designs.
-This is an impressive example of Acoma Pueblo pottery.
+Instead of incorporating additional designs, the potter utilized the enlarged surface by magnifying a pattern that would have been equally effective on an average-sized piece.
+Consequently, the elements are more prominent, characterized by precise composition and a generally crisp appearance.
+The boldness of the orange and black pigments used in the designs further enhances this effect.
+This OLLA is a striking exemple of Acoma Pueblo pottery, reflecting the rich cultural heritage and artistic talent of its maker.

 Condition: excellent condition with no restoration or repair

-Provenance: this Large Polychrome Acoma OLLA with Zuni-Influenced Designs, circa 1900 is from a private Colorado collection
+Provenance: this Exquisite Large-Scale Acoma OLLA with Zuni-Inspired Designs, Circa 1900 is from a private Colorado collection

 Reference and Recommended Reading: The Pottery of Acoma Pueblo by Dwight P. Lanmon and Francis H. Harlow, 2013.
 Museum of New Mexico Press, Santa Fe